 “It’s been wonderful to see so many of our neighbours, young and old, around the park joining in the digging and planting,” said Caroline.
 “We even roped in a group of young footballers to help us ferry water!
 It’s brought our community closer together.”

-To get involved with the Wendell Park Gardening Friends, visit their website for more details.
+To get involved visit the Wendell Park Gardening Friends website.

 Families need a place to play